rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

     sar -b

 The output from this command displays I/O statistics.
-If yo add `1 3` to the end of the command as shown in the following example, the output reports for every 1 seconds a total of 3 times:
+If you add `1 3` to the end of the command as shown in the following example, the output reports for every 1 second a total of 3 times:

     sar -b 1 3